dim-lang/dim/README.md

-# ac
+# rsc

-ac - a modern, object-oriented, high performance programming language.
+rsc - a modern, object-oriented, high performance programming language.

-## Why ac?
+## Why rsc?

-ac is a programming language crossed multiple platforms with friendly features and high performance.
+rsc is a programming language crossed multiple platforms with friendly features and high performance.
 Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
-Here're themes we want to introduce ac:
+Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming